-(Approved by the Vice President for Human Resources by authority of Executive Order 9)
+(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4 and the Vice President for Human Resources by authority of Executive Order No. 9)

-To be eligible for FMLA leave, an employee must have a record of 12 months of cumulative state service and have worked for the state for at least 1,250 hours, including overtime, in the 12 months immediately preceding the date the FMLA leave will begin.
-(Note: The term "state service" includes University employment.)
+To be eligible for FMLA leave, an employee must have a record of 12 months of cumulative state of Washington employment and have worked for the state of Washington for at least 1,250 hours, including overtime, in the 12 months immediately preceding the date the FMLA leave will begin.
+State of Washington employment includes University of Washington employment and employment with other state of Washington agencies.
 Paid and unpaid leave are not counted as part of the 1,250 hours.

 The University may require employees to obtain a second opinion by a provider of the University's choice at its expense.
 If the first and second opinions conflict, the University may pay for a third and final health care provider to offer an opinion which shall determine the employee's FMLA-leave eligibility.